hadamzz/Data_Science_Analytics_Job_Data_Visualization_Dashboard/README.md

     * Renamed colums/ cells of a column for user freindly visualization
     * Droped undesired columns
     * Used googlemaps API to add coordinates (lattitude and longitude) of the job locations for job posting visualization
-    * Converted lattitude and longitude to float types

 ## Loaded Wrangeled data in sqlite Database
 Loaded the cleaned dataframes into sqlite databse: